SergiuAvangarde/Exercise2-Sergiu/README.md

 This program takes two inputs from the user and converts them into polynomials of the type: a(i)*x^(n-i)

-These two polynomials can be Added, Substracted or Multiplyed between them, or you could do operations like derivate, integrate, calculate the equation with the value of X from the user input, or draw a graph with the values of X between -10 to 10 on each of the polynom inputs or on the resulted polynom from add, substract or multiply operations.
+These two polynomials can be Added, Substracted or Multiplyed between them, or you could do operations like derivate, integrate, calculate the equation with the value of X from the user input, or draw a graph with the values of X from -10 to 10 on each of the polynom inputs or on the resulted polynom from add, substract or multiply operations.

 ## Scripts
 The program takes an array of numbers separated by spaces from the input field, the numbers can be separated by more than one space, and the numbers can have negative values.
 The array is compiled only when the user finished writing the numbers and pressed 'Enter'.
 This is done to avoid errors when writing negative numbers.